Travis d'Arnaud Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.

-- Mets pitchers combine to surrender 155 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Mets pitchers combine to surrender 157 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

-- In his last time out on Tuesday, the lefty threw 3 2/3 innings against the Pittsburgh Pirates, allowing one earned run while surrendering three hits.
+- His most recent appearance came on Wednesday against the Pittsburgh Pirates, when the right-hander went five innings, surrendering two earned runs while allowing five hits.

-- The 27-year-old has a 5.45 ERA and 9.8 strikeouts per nine innings in 20 games this season, while giving up a batting average of .296 to his opponents.
+- In 18 games this season, the 28-year-old has put up a 5.53 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .298 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.